JubayerJoy/Laravel-Course/README.md

 ## How to Start

-1. Eensure PHP is installed.
+1. Ensure PHP is installed.
 2. Clone this Repo.
 3. Open a terminal or command prompt and navigate to the directory.
 4. Use the command `php -S localhost:8000` to start PHP's built-in web server, specifying a port like 8000.
 Access the PHP files in a web browser using http://localhost:8000/.